dymodi/dymodi.github.io/index.md

 **Recent News**

+* May.
+2026: Paper on satellite-signal-based sensing accepted by IEEE TMC.
+* May.
+2026: Project on edge-intelligent digital twin funded by UTD SPIRe with $60,000!
+Thanks UTD for the award!
 * Apr.
 2026: Master students (Chitsein, Yutong, Jing) in the group will pursue PhD in UIUC, Rutgers, and UTD.
 Thanks for their contribution and congratulations!
 * Apr.
 2026: Paper on using world model to improve robots training published on Arxiv.
 * Jan.
 2026: PhD student Ziqi Liu's Paper on time series data compression accepted by ACM WWW 2026 (the Web Conference).